giovannibelzoni/backend-challenge/README.md

 ## Brief

-The brief has been divided into 6 features:
+The brief has been divided into six features:

 1. [Create pulse](#create-pulse)
 1. [List pulses](#list-pulses)